menu iconknow your dna logosearch icon

 Congenital cataracts are present at birth or in the first year of life.
 The American Academy of Ophthalmology cites that three to four per 10,000 live births yearly have infantile cataracts.3

-It is the leading cause of five to 20% of childhood blindness.
+It is the leading cause of five to 20% of childhood visual impairment and blindness.

 Doctors recommend getting cataract surgery months after birth.
 At this time, the lens is still developing.
-Early treatment prevents "lazy eye" and cataract blindness.
+Early cataract surgery and additional treatments prevents “lazy eye” and cataract blindness.

-Congenital cataracts may be a symptom of metabolic or genetic disease.4 Lowe syndrome and type 2 neurofibromatosis are some illnesses that may cause congenital cataracts.5
+Congenital cataracts may be a symptom of metabolic disorders or genetic diseases.4 Lowe syndrome and type 2 neurofibromatosis are some illnesses that may cause congenital cataracts.5

 Hereditary Congenital Cataract